 Telecommunications and data transmission are two of the most important aspects of today’s company.
 It will be a battle for competitiveness in the business landscape if these two components are not handled correctly.
 However, by using the best structured cabling solutions , you can reduce the amount of time you spend struggling.

-However, there are numerous cables on the market.
+However, there are numerous data cable categories on the market.
 So, how can you examine which one is the most reasonable?
 What’s the difference between data and phone cables, anyway?

 What is Data Cable?